 Well, people like Elon Musk and Stephen Hawking have come forward and said that they believe that AI could potentially be very dangerous, as we can’t control machines that are more powerful to us.
 Elon Musk compared AI to “summoning the devil” at a lecture at MIT in 2014.

-Nick Bostrom is a Philosopher at Oxford University, and came up with a thought experiment called the ‘Paperclip Maximiser’ which illustrates the risk of AI through Instrumental Convergence.
+Nick Bostrom is a philosopher at Oxford University who came up with a thought experiment called the ‘Paperclip Maximiser’ which illustrates the risk of AI through Instrumental Convergence.
+He said this:

 “Suppose we have an AI whose only goal is to make as many paperclips as possible.
 The AI will realise that it would be much better if there were no humans because humans might decide to switch it off.
 Because if humans do so, there would be fewer paper clips.
 Also, human bodies contain a lot of atoms that could be made into paper clips.
 The future that the AI would be trying to gear towards would be one in which there were a lot of paper clips but no humans”

-– Nick Bostrom, Artificial Intelligence May Doom The Human Race Within a Century, Oxford Professor Says, Huffington Post.
+– Nick Bostrom, Artificial Intelligence May Doom The Human Race Within a Century, The Huffington Post.

 (Suddenly paperclips look a heck of a lot more threatening, don’t they?)